6 Criteria for Choosing Hairstyles for Bridesmaids

 The asymmetrical neckline is a slightly limiting neckline since it already creates a shape for you to follow.
 A gown with an asymmetrical neckline pairs best with a hairstyle swept to one side (the exposed shoulder).

 Wedding Theme and Style

 When it comes down to your bridesmaids’ hairstyles and Criteria for Choosing the Perfect Bridesmaids Hairstyles, they should hold some resemblance to the wedding theme itself.
-Consider where your wedding is located (indoors or outdoors), and a tie between the destination and the theme exists.
+Thus, consider where your wedding is located (indoors or outdoors), and a tie between the destination and the theme exists.
 Ask yourself whether the day is supposed to be formal or informal; this can determine if hairstyles will be sleek or wispier and more relaxed looking.

 Take into account the season of your wedding, and if that means you need to be concerned with the weather on that day.
 Your bridesmaids will appreciate an up-do hairstyle if you anticipate humidity or a lot of wind on your wedding day.
 Whereas if things may get a little chilly, surely your bridesmaids wouldn’t mind having their hair down.

 Think about the roles your bridesmaids hold on the day of the wedding; if you have a coordinator who will handle most tasks, you can be free with your bridesmaids’ hairstyles.
 However, if your team is responsible for numerous duties that day, and they’re likely to be running around a lot, give them a hassle-free hairstyle (like an up-do).